PraneethSandaruwan/Police-Data-Analysis/README.md

 This is a Police data analysis project. all the insights findings have clearly mentioned in the project.

 # Data Collection
-Data were collected from kaggale website.
+Data were collected from kaggle website.

 # Skills
 Python, Pandas